 When it comes to good old fashioned Southern cooking, my favorite things are usually the vegetables, most of the time even more than the desserts!
 I love garden fresh veggies, especially medleys of them, seasoned up just right, and served fresh off the stove.
 Succotash is akin to manna from Heaven for me, and I don’t think it’s blasphemy to say that considering God made all of the ingredients – well mostly.
 Although bacon isn’t a natural occurrence on it’s own, I’m pretty sure it was divinely inspired.

-This recipe is a BREEZE to throw together and uses frozen veggies to save time.
+This is my recipe for Super-fast Succotash and is a BREEZE to throw together and uses frozen veggies to save time.
 I prefer frozen over canned because they are so much closer to fresh.
 Let’s get cooking!

 You’ll need: Corn, Baby Lima Beans, Apple Cider Vinegar, Dried Parsley Flakes, Diced Pimentoes, a litttle bit of sugar, salt, pepper, and bacon.

 Regarding the apple cider vinegar: I just love this stuff and I love seasoning vegetables and making salads with it.
 As a result, I keep a good supply on hand.
 Two or three gallons doesn’t seem the least bit odd to me but my poor husband thinks I’m the cider vinegar equivalent of the crazy cat lady.

 Cook your bacon in a large skillet until done.